shaik4182/aj-snookers/README.md

 If you change your system, just run npm install to reinstall all dependencies.

 All required packages are listed in package.json.

+## Expo build .aab and apk files

+1. **Make sure you have EAS CLI installed**

+    npm install -g eas-cli

+2. **Log in to your Expo account** eas login

+3. **Build an .aab (Google Play requirement)** eas build -p android --profile production

+-p android → Platform
+--profile production → Uses the production config from eas.json

+If you don’t have an eas.json, Expo will guide you to create one.
+Example eas.json:

+{
+  "build": {
+    "production": {
+      "android": {
+        "buildType": "app-bundle"
+      }
+    }
+  }
+}

+4. **If you want an APK for testing**
+    eas build -p android --profile preview

+Example eas.json entry for APK:

+{
+  "build": {
+    "preview": {
+      "android": {
+        "buildType": "apk"
+      }
+    }
+  }
+}

+5. **Download the file**
+When the build finishes, Expo will give you a URL to download the .aab or .apk.
+You can then upload the .aab to the Google Play Console.